 3 Essentials that make or break a Wireframe

-We were in a meeting recently and one of our business analysts shared a story where he was asked to create wireframes for a client.
-He was asked because the client himself didn’t exactly know what he wanted in his mobile app.
+We were in a meeting recently where one of our business analysts shared a story with us.
+He once created wireframes for a client and he designed them because the client didn’t exactly know what he wanted in his mobile app.

 The process of wireframing isn’t exactly rocket science.
-However, like any other process wireframes has essentials that need to be met in order to deliver an end-product that’s supreme.
+However, like any other processes, wireframing essentials need to be met to deliver an end-product that’s supreme.

-1- Wireframes Need to Portray Usability:
+1- Wireframes Need to Portray Usability

 Some of the features that portray usability include: